manishborah151/ecomstore/README.md

-# ShopNex - An Ecommerce App 🛍️ #
+# Shopers Choice - An Ecommerce App 🛍️ #

 ## Live Link : ##
 [shopnex.vercel.app](https://shopnex.vercel.app/)

 ## About The Project ##

-Shopnex is your one-stop destination for fashionable clothing for the entire family.
+Shopers Choice is your one-stop destination for fashionable clothing for the entire family.
 Discover a wide selection of men's, women's, and kids' apparel, ensuring that everyone can find the perfect style and fit.
 Shop with confidence and convenience at Shopnex for all your clothing needs.

 ## Features - ##